chrysn/accept-any/draft-amsuess-core-accept-any.md

 For applications that expect a representation to change its representability to change during an observation's lifetime,
 {{?I-D.ietf-core-multipart-ct}} introduces a way of wrapping responses in an application/multipart-core response.
-That approach is convenient for bags of representations, but lacks actual content negotiation again and produces representations that are not directly usable but need to be processed from inside the multipart representation.
+That approach is convenient for bags of representations, but lacks actual content negotiation and produces representations that are not directly usable but need to be processed from inside the multipart representation.